glk0/pyconvertio/README.md

-# Convertio API client library in Python
+# Pyconvertio: Convertio API client library in Python

-Small wrapper for the Convertio file conversion API.
+Pyconvertio is a small wrapper for the Convertio file conversion API.
 Feel free to do whatever you want with it.
 You can read the full API docs [here](https://convertio.co/api/docs/).

 ## Requirements